mkromberg/involute/README.md

-# nyc19
+# Involute
-Demo for Meetup in NYC, Feb 7th 2019
+Demo for "New Ways of Working with APL" talks in the spring of 2019